List of inventoried hardwoods in the United States

-Native ash species, including white ash (pictured), have been declining rapidly this century due to predation by the emerald ash borer.
+Many native ash species, including white ash (pictured), have been declining rapidly this century due to predation by the emerald ash borer.

-Silvics of North America (1991), a forest inventory compiled and published by the United States Forest Service, includes many hardwood trees.
+Silvics of North America, a forest inventory compiled and published by the United States Forest Service in 1991, includes many hardwood trees.
 (Note: The taxonomy (classification) on this page comes from Plants of the World Online (POWO) and the US Department of Agriculture's Plants Database except as noted, and omits hybrids and varieties.
 The 1991 inventory has limited coverage outside Canada and the US, and is not used outside the US in this list.)
-It superseded Silvics of Forest Trees of the United States (1965), which was the first extensive American tree inventory.
+It superseded Silvics of Forest Trees of the United States (1965), which was the first such formal scholarly inventory.
 A variety of statistics on all of these trees are maintained by the National Plant Data Team of the US Department of Agriculture.

-Hardwood from North American trees has a variety of commercial uses, including in furniture, carpentry, tools and musical instruments.
+Hardwood has a variety of commercial uses, including in furniture, carpentry, tools and musical instruments.
 Some timber is milled for plywood, wood veneer and construction framing, including structural support beams and studs.
 Logs can be fashioned into posts and poles.
 Less sturdy timber is often ground and processed into pulpwood, principally for papermaking.
 Resins from sap yield wood tar, turpentine or other terpenes.
-Some resins and other tree products contain dangerous toxins (not generally listed below).
 Much of the economic value of trees comes from orchards and ornamental uses.